City officials are asking their residents to help shape the development, location, and impact of a possible new Richmond casino.

 Four other Virginia cities recently approved casino-resort projects during 2020 Election Day ballot initiatives.
 The projects are now moving forward in Bristol, Danville, Norfolk and Portsmouth.
 Along with Richmond, legislators identified those five economically struggling cities for legal casino gaming venues.
 The first four casinos are likely to open in late 2022 and 2023.

-However, the Richmond casino could be the busiest among them all once it opens.
+However, the Richmond casino could be the busiest of all Virginia casinos once it opens.
 In fact, a study from the Joint Legislative Audit and Review Commission estimated that five operational Virginia casinos could generate $970 million annually in overall gaming revenue, including $262 million in state gaming taxes.
 And of that nearly billion-dollar jolt to the Virginia economy, the Richmond casino is expected to generate nearly a third of it.

 So, what should Richmond do with its slice of the casino pie?
 City officials want help deciding that question and others.